-Acute Myocardial Infractions
+Acute Myocardial Infarctions

 Coronary heart disease is the number one cause of death in the United States.
-The Rogers Fire Department is working to decrease the mortality rate of persons suffering from an Acute Myocardial Infractions (AMI), or heart attack.
+The Rogers Fire Department is working to decrease the mortality rate of persons suffering from an Acute Myocardial Infarctions (AMI), or heart attack.
 Although paramedics carry drugs to reduce the effects of an AMI, surgery is the first treatment of choice.
 Seconds mean the difference between life and death or between ability and disability.
 Heart damage can greatly impact your quality of life after an event.

 Quick, Effective, & Professional Care

 All members of RFD are Emergency Medical Technicians, with over 60 paramedics.
 Medical emergencies are prioritized and triaged through our 911 center and managed by both ambulances and fire trucks.
 This tiered response model allows our citizens to receive quick, effective, and professional emergency care.

 The national goal is for heart attack victims to make it from call to surgery in under an hour.
 With the help of this program, the RFD consistently gets this done in around 30 minutes.

 - 30 minutes - 10% loss of affected heart muscle